 Although we know that greed, envy, pride, and other negative emotions can cause us to commit evil, we are still fascinated by the criminals’ motives.
 We keep on asking why until we are satisfied with the root cause.

 Another thing, we are also intrigued with what went inside a criminal’s mind, an explanation of his/her behavior, and try to understand him/her as a person.
+We try to become a couch psychologist rather than a couch detective.

 I have to admit, reading those whodunnit novels made me a couch detective while watching true crime stories.